Martin Priest

-Martin Dean "Marty" Priest (born 1957) is an American murderer and suspected serial killer.
+Martin Dean Priest (born 1957) is an American murderer and suspected serial killer.
 Convicted of murdering a young girl and a man in both Missouri and Kansas, Priest is also suspected, but acquitted, in another three murders dating from 1980 to 1985.
 He is currently serving two life sentences at the Lansing Correctional Facility in Lansing, Kansas.

 Murders

 Tonya Lewis

 On June 15, 1980, the body of 12-year-old Tonya Lea Lewis, a student at Nevada Middle School, was found floating on a farm pond about 11 miles south of the city by two men who had gone fishing.
 According to the Vernon County Sheriff Department, she had died about two days prior.
 Initially, the cause of death couldn't be determined and no obvious signs of wounds could be located after the autopsy, but the authorities nevertheless treated the case as a suspected homicide.
 Almost a month later, 22-year-old local Martin Priest was arrested for the death, now determined to be a drowning, remaining in custody with a $250,000 bond.

 At the time, Priest was part of a painting crew and was working in the Lewis household when he overheard a conversation between Tonya and a friend, Kelly Schumacher, who wanted to go to the municipal pool.
 He excused himself before his boss with a supposed job interview, but instead went to see Tonya, allegedly making arrangements for the two of them to play basketball later.
 After Lewis failed to return home, her mother, Shirley, questioned Martin about the disappearance, but he explained that after he left their supposed game, he went home and stayed there all night.

 On the day Tonya had disappeared, he had been jailed on charges of forgery and theft.
 While awaiting his capital murder trial, Priest's third wife, 32-year-old Genieve, attempted to break him out of jail on August 5.
 She struck the prison guard on the back of the head and demanded that they release her husband.
 The jailer refused, and she then fled, but was later arrested and charged with attempted prison escape.
 On March 5, 1981, Priest was convicted of Lewis' murder and sentenced to 25 years imprisonment.
 He filed for retrial twice, but both motions were denied by Justice William Kimberlin.
 The following year, Genieve committed suicide.
-In 1983, Martin filed another retrial, but this time successfully received an acquittal - since no cause of death could be determined, there was no conclusive proof that she hadn’t died accidentally, and thus, he was released.
+In 1983, Martin filed another retrial, but this time successfully received an acquittal - since no cause of death could be determined, there was no conclusive proof that she hadn't died accidentally, and thus, he was released.